 Elliott claims that mid-sized developers frequently have aggressive internal roadmaps for estimating revenue and establishing deadlines.
 The way CD Projekt has announced these roadmaps to the public is unusual.
 Elliott believes the business recognized an opportunity to capitalize on its current situation after the success of Cyberpunk: Edgerunners on Netflix.

-Elliot claims that if CD Projekt had made public this roadmap before resolving Cyberpunk 2077, there would have been a backlash from the public and investors, further lowering the company’s reputation.
+Elliot claims that if CD Projekt had made this roadmap public before resolving Cyberpunk 2077, there would have been a backlash from the public and investors, further lowering the company’s reputation.

 Over the past month, the share price of CD Projekt has increased by around 28%.
 Elliott believes that the announcement of a non-licensed game—one that CD Projekt would entirely own, unlike the Cyberpunk and Witcher games—as well as the earlier-this-year report that CD Projekt is converting to Unreal Engine 5 were particularly well-received by investors.